digitalmacgyver/viblio_backend/vib/cv/FaceRecognition/README.md

 {
-  'added'     : [ array of added face data structures ], 'deleted'   : [ array of deleted face data structures ], 'not_found' : [ array of face data structures for which no operation was performed ], 'error'     : [ array of face data structures for which an unexpected error occurred ] }
+  'added'     : [ array of added face data structures ], 'deleted'   : [ array of deleted face data structures ], 'unchanged' : [ array of face data structures for which no operation was performed ], 'error'     : [ array of face data structures for which an unexpected error occurred ] }
 ```

+The ```unchanged``` key can occur when we are requested to add a face
+that already exists, or delete a face that does not exist.

 <a name="face_data_structure" />
 ### Face Data Structure